Combat America: Production

-In 1942, following the death of his wife, he U.S. Army Air Forces Henry H. "Hap" Arnold offered Gable a "special assignment" in aerial gunnery.
+In 1942, following the death of Gable's wife, U.S. Army Air Forces General Henry H. "Hap" Arnold offered him a "special assignment" in aerial gunnery.

 The special assignment was to make a recruiting film in combat with the Eighth Air Force.
 Gable had completed his training as an aerial gunner at the end of January 1943.
 After Combat America, intended to recruit aerial gunners, Gable went on to work on Wings Up (1943), recreating much of the training he had gone through as an officer.

 In Combat America, initial footage depicts aircraft flying over American mountains, then 351st Bombardment Group operations at RAF Polebrook The film later shows a wall poster with target names and swastikas indicating confirmed kills by the bomber group.
 Combat footage begins three-quarters of the way into the film and includes the take off and return of bomber aircraft on missions.
 Footage at the end of the film includes a Boeing B-17 Flying Fortress in an uncontrolled dive with a portion of the horizontal stabilizer missing and a shoot-down of Luftwaffe fighter aircraft.
 Intercut with the combat footage is close-up footage of machine guns firing from B-17 waist gun positions.

 A number of contemporary combat aircraft are featured in Combat America, including Boeing B-17F and B-17G Flying Fortress bombers, Republic P-47C Thunderbolt fighter aircraft, Handley Page Halifax bombers, Supermarine Spitfire Mk.Vb fighter aircraft, Beechcraft Model 18 transport and Lockheed Model 12A Electra Junior transport aircraft.
 German aircraft that are seen are Focke-Wulf Fw 190, Messerschmitt Bf 109 and Messerschmitt Bf 110 fighter aircraft.
 In aircraft recognition training, a Junkers Ju 88A bomber and Heinkel He 111H-1 bomber is shown.